Next Goal Wins (2014 film)

 Next Goal Wins is a 2014 British documentary film directed by Mike Brett and Steve Jamison.
 The film chronicles the national football team of American Samoa as they try to recover from the indignity of being known as one of the weakest football teams in the world, and to qualify for the 2014 FIFA World Cup.

 Synopsis

 In 2001, American Samoa lost 31–0 to Australia, the worst loss in international football history, and have been dogged by defeat ever since.
 They want to qualify for the 2014 FIFA World Cup, but continue to lose on the pitch.
 To help turn their luck around, the Football Federation American Samoa hire Dutch-born, America-based coach Thomas Rongen.

 Over the next three weeks, Rongen trains the team, and introduces some players based overseas, until they can acquit themselves with pride at the qualifiers at the OFC World Cup Qualification.

-Jaiyah Saelua, a member of the squad since 2003, is a fa'afafine and is the first transgender player to compete in a FIFA World Cup qualifier.
+Jaiyah Saelua, a member of the squad since 2003, is a faʻafafine and is the first transgender player to compete in a FIFA World Cup qualifier.